-In order to prevent abuse of EBT benefits, many items can not be purchased with EBT benefits.
+In order to prevent abuse of EBT benefits, many items cannot be purchased with EBT benefits.
 These include alcohol, vitamins and medicines, tobacco and household items.
 Because protein powder often falls into the category of supplements, it can often not be purchased.

 Check out the product label on the back of protein powders to determine if they can be purchased with EBT.
-If the label head reads “supplement facts,” it is considered a supplement and can not be purchased using EBT.
-If the label head reads “nutritional facts,” then the protein powder is classified as a food, and EBT benefits can be used to purchase the product.
+If the label head reads “Supplement Facts,” it is considered a supplement and cannot be purchased using EBT.
+If the label head reads “Nutritional Facts,” then the protein powder is classified as a food, and EBT benefits can be used to purchase the product.

 Although your EBT may not cover protein powder, it may cover protein bars or shakes, which can give you a similar benefit.
 Although many protein bars and shakes may be labeled as supplements, you'll find that like powder, bars and shakes may be covered if they have "nutritional facts" on the bar.